pluff/angular-identity-map/README.md

 ## Getting started

+### with bower

+Just include "angular-identity-map" to your dependencies list and run `bower install`

+### with npm

+`npm install angular-identity-map`

+### manually

-Download [identity_map.js](https://raw.githubusercontent.com/pluff/angular-identitymap/master/identity_map.js) and include it on your page along with AngularJS
+Download [angular-identity-map.js](https://raw.githubusercontent.com/pluff/angular-identity-map/master/dist/angular-identity-map.min.js) and include it on your page along with AngularJS
 Add `identity-map` to your module dependencies
 ```javascript
 angular.module('myApp', ['identity-map']);